Sharpeville massacre

+In 2024, the area where the massacre occurred and the memorial became a World Heritage Site, known as Nelson Mandela Legacy Sites.

 Life in Sharpeville before the massacre

 Sharpeville was first built in 1943 to replace Topville, a nearby township that suffered overcrowding where illnesses like pneumonia were widespread.
 Due to the illness, removals from Topville began in 1958.
 Approximately 10,000 Africans were forcibly removed to Sharpeville.
 Sharpeville had a high rate of unemployment as well as high crime rates.
 There were also youth problems because many children joined gangs and were affiliated with crimes instead of schools.
 Furthermore, a new police station was created, from which the police were energetic to check passes, deporting illegal residents, and raiding illegal shebeens.

 Preceding events

-South African governments since the eighteenth century had enacted measures to restrict the flow of African South Africans into cities.
-Pass laws intended to control and direct their movement and employment were updated in the 1950s.
-Under the country's National Party government, African residents in urban districts were subject to influx control measures.
+South African governments since the eighteenth century had enacted measures to restrict the flow of Africans into cities.
+Pass laws, intended to control and restrict their movement and employment, were updated in the 1950s.
+Under the country's National Party government, African residents in urban districts were subject to "influx control" measures.
 Individuals over sixteen were required to carry passbooks, which contained an identity card, employment and influx authorisation from a labour bureau, name of employer and address, and details of personal history.
-Leading up to the Sharpeville massacre, the National Party administration under the leadership of Dr. Hendrik Verwoerd used these laws to enforce greater racial segregation and, in 1959–1960, extended them to include women.
+Leading up to the Sharpeville massacre, the National Party administration under the leadership of Hendrik Verwoerd used these laws to enforce greater racial segregation and, in 1959–1960, extended them to include women.
 From the 1960s, the pass laws were the primary instrument used by the state to detain and harass its political opponents.

-The African National Congress (ANC) prepared to initiate a campaign of protests against pass laws.
-These protests were to begin on 31 March 1960, but the rival Pan-Africanist Congress (PAC), led by Robert Sobukwe, decided to pre-empt the ANC by launching its own campaign ten days earlier, on 21 March, because they believed that the ANC could not win the campaign.
+These laws forced Africans to carry special identification that police and other authorities could check at any time.
+The government used passes to restrict where Africans could work, live and travel.

+The Pan-Africanist Congress (PAC), led by its founding President Robert Sobukwe, marched peacefully and unarmed to the Orlando police station in Soweto and demanded to be arrested as they were not prepared to a carry dompass, on 21 March, simultaneously a university student, a member of the PAC, Philip Ata Kgosana led the very same march in the Cape Province in Langa Township.